 Coronavirus Updates for Cancer Center Patients and Families

 As we navigate this challenging, stressful time together, we want you to know that we are here for you.
 We would also like to provide updates on the many precautions we are taking to support broader public health efforts to reduce opportunities for spread of the coronavirus (COVID-19).
 We are monitoring the situation closely and adapting our policies as needed to ensure the safety of our patients, families and staff.
-Please note this is an emerging, rapidly evolving situation.
+Please note this is a rapidly evolving situation.
 We will be updating our community regularly with key information.

 We are only seeing patients for essential appointments, urgent care and true emergencies at this time.
 If you need to come to one of our locations, please review the information below.

 IMPORTANT REMINDER: If you or your child develops a fever and symptoms of respiratory illness, contact your medical provider immediately.
 Before you go to a doctor’s office or emergency room, call ahead and tell them about your/your child’s symptoms.
 They will coordinate safe testing and treatment and get you the care you need.

 Our four pediatric urgent care locations remain open with regular hours.
 Urgent care video visits are also now available as an option for families in PA and NJ.

 Our Emergency Department is open.
 Please only visit our Emergency Department if your child is experiencing a true emergency.

 CHOP has greatly expanded the use of video visits and other telehealth options as an alternative to some in-person visits when it is clinically safe and appropriate to do so.

 Your provider’s office will contact you to discuss options for any upcoming appointments.
 In the meantime, we encourage you to sign in to your MyCHOP account to ensure you can successfully access your account.
 If you have questions, or need to sign up for MyCHOP, please call your provider’s office.